 - Broadcast previously recorded video on your linear live channel (e.g., most entertainment, reruns, etc.)

-Either of these approaches are great.
+Either of these approaches is great.
 Live content can be engaging, but it also requires more upfront work and planning.
 Previously recorded content is easier to broadcast.
-Modern live streaming allows you to just queue up an.MP4 file and let it play.
+Modern live streaming allows you to just queue up an MP4 file and let it play.

 In reality, most broadcasters chose a mixture of these two approaches.
 They’ll broadcast live from important events and during “prime time” hours.
 Then, they’ll fill the remaining time with pre-recorded content, re-runs, etc.

-Using a platform like Dacast, you can launch 24/7 live streaming using playlists to queue up content that you already have pre-recorded with minimal effort.
+Using a platform like Dacast, you can launch 24/7 live streaming using channel playlists to queue up content that you already have pre-recorded with minimal effort.
 If you already have access to a substantial content library, you can launch a live linear channel within minutes—literally.

-As this post highlights, launching a linear live streaming channel is easier than ever before.
-With modern streaming technologies, it’s possible to launch a professional-grade 24/7 stream with a reasonable budget.
+As we’ve discussed, launching a 24/7 live streaming channel is now easier than ever before.
+With modern streaming technologies, it’s possible to launch a professional-grade 24/7 stream within a reasonable budget.

 Do you have questions or comments about any of the topics introduced in this article?
 We’d love to hear from you in the comment section below.
 We’ll do our best to get back to you as soon as we can.

 And please reach out if we can help you plan and launch your linear live streaming channel.
 For exclusive offers and regular live streaming tips, you can also join our LinkedIn group.
-Thanks for reading.